Introduction

 If your child was born between 1 April and 31 August you can ask for them to start reception a year later.
 This is called delayed admission.

-You can also ask for your child to start reception a year early
+You can also ask for your child to start reception a year early.
+This is called an accelerated admission.

 This is an important decision and there are lots of things you need to think about.
 Please make sure you read carefully this important guidance for requesting delayed admission, before you apply.